BennyPenny1/Personal/README.md

-# Pyclass
+# Learning
-Python Class for school
+where i do perosnal projects for learning